Skidout/Jiffyedit/README.md

   Where (path of file) is the path of the video file you want to remove silence from.
   In the square brackets is the call for the plugin you wish to use.
 This may not match the name of the plugin.
 Only one clipper may be used at a time.
   Remember to put -i before the file.
-The shell script used to call the actual executable will make sure the file path is properly passed.

   [sr] Silence Remove - cut video to only the parts where the audio is as loud as specified.